-Cote d’Ivoire and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Cote d’Ivoire is serving a two-year term as a non-permanent member of the UN Security Council for 2018-2019.
+Côte d’Ivoire and the United States belong to many of the same international organizations, including the United Nations and its various technical bodies, International Monetary Fund, World Bank, and World Trade Organization.

-The position of U.S. Ambassador to Cote d’Ivoire is currently vacant; other principal embassy officials are listed in the Department’s Key Officers List.
+The U.S. Ambassador to Côte d’Ivoire is Richard K. Bell (in place since September 2019); other senior embassy officials are listed in the Department’s Key Officers List.

 Côte d’Ivoire maintains an embassy in the United States at 2424 Massachusetts Avenue NW, Washington, DC 20007; tel: 202-797-0300.